cathetorres/datasciencecoursera/CodeBook.md

 The 68 variables in this dataset are:

-1 	     #activities#: Activities performed in the experiment.
+1 	     **activities**: Activities performed in the experiment.
 			 Factor with 6 levels (walking, walking_upstairs, walking_downstairs, sitting, standing, laying)

-2              subjects: An identifier of the subject who carried out the experiment.
+2              **subjects**: An identifier of the subject who carried out the experiment.
 			 Integer values between 1 and 30.

-3         tBodyAccMeanX: Average of the body acceleration signals in the time domain and axis X.
+3         **tBodyAccMeanX**: Average of the body acceleration signals in the time domain and axis X.
 			 Numeric values between -1 and 1.

 4         tBodyAccMeanY: Average of the body acceleration signals in the time domain and axis Y.